Spcman/getting-to-know-julia/_posts/2019-08-25-flux-embeddings-tutorial-2.md

 ```julia
 embedding_matrix=Flux.glorot_normal(max_features, vocab_size)
 ```
 Now we overwrite the random embedding matrix with our word vectors from GloVe.
 The word vectors are inserted as columns as per the index from word_dict.
-After this has run any missing words in the will retain their random values and should not adversely affect the training.
+After this has run any missing words will retain their random values and should not adversely affect the training.

 ```julia